Metadata and Searching

 Avoid using these problematic characters in attribute values:

-Use attribute sets to change info displayed under the gallery thumbnails.
+Use attribute sets to change which attribute is shown underneath gallery thumbnails.
 By default, the File attribute value is displayed underneath each thumbnail in the gallery.
 This can be changed by selecting an attribute set that has any other system or custom attribute field configured in the first position of the set.

 BEFORE YOUR NEXT ONBOARDING MEETING